DaveACIM/White-Paper-Canon-Academic/README.md

 A coherence-first architectural framework for stabilizing intelligence at scale.

+> Intelligence stabilizes when causal authority is unified.

 The WPCA identifies fragmented causality as the root cause of AI instability and proposes a unified causal architecture (Sole Causality) under which coherence and alignment emerge structurally.

 → Start with the [Executive Brief](EXECUTIVE_BRIEF.md)